valboz/RTModel/docs/TemplateLibraries.md

 [[0.7, 0.5, 0.15, 3.5, 0.01, -0.183, 0.016], [0.7, 0.5, 0.15, 3.5, 0.01, -0.183, 0.086], [0.7, 0.5, 0.15, 3.5, 0.01, 0.016, 0.086], ...
 ```

+A call to `mytemplates = tmpl.load_library()` without arguments will load the default template library.

 At this point, you are free to manipulate the list with standard Python tools.

 When you are happy with your new list of templates, you can save it with the function